spiritlake/ares-extras/plugins/ffg/README.md

 * `min_career_skills` - How many career skills everyone must start with.
 * `wound_characteristic` - The characteristic used for calculating wound threshold.
 Brawn by default.
 * `strain_characteristic` - The characteristic used for calculating strain threshold.
 Willpower by default.
-* `use_force` - Set to 'true' if you're a Star Wars game using force rating.
+* `use_force` - Set to 'true' if you're a Star Wars game to make force rating and force information appear.

 ### Archetypes